Mount Oxford (Nunavut)

 Mount Oxford is located on Ellesmere Island, Nunavut, Canada and was named for the University of Oxford.
-The first known ascent was in 1935 by A. W. Moore (sometimes listed as Morris) and Nukapinguaq, a Greenland Inuit, during the Oxford University Ellesmere Land Expedition, when Moore estimated the height as 9000 ft.
+The first known ascent was in 1935 by A. W. Moore (sometimes listed as Morris) and Nukapinguaq, a Greenlandic Inuk, during the Oxford University Ellesmere Land Expedition, when Moore estimated the height as 9000 ft.

 It was not until 1957, when it was climbed for the second time during the International Geophysical Year that an accurate height was obtained.